shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 3. Upgrade, or add some apps
 4. Do development and roll it out after it’s been tested

-To create a copy of the live pipeline configuration you would use the creating a clone and sandbox process detailed in the Configuration, staging and rollout [guide](link to guide).
+To create a copy of the live pipeline configuration you would use the creating a clone process detailed in the Configuration, staging and rollout [guide](link to guide).

+or

+Here are some basics on [configuration management](https://support.shotgunsoftware.com/hc/en-us/articles/219033168-Configuration-staging-and-rollout#Basics%20of%20configuration%20management).

 ## Sharing configuration files between users